kubeflow/pipelines/components/aws/sagemaker/README.md

 # Amazon SageMaker Components for Kubeflow Pipelines

 ## Summary
 With Amazon SageMaker Components for Kubeflow Pipelines (KFP), you can create and monitor training, tuning, endpoint deployment, and batch transform jobs in Amazon SageMaker.
 By running Kubeflow Pipeline jobs on Amazon SageMaker, you move data processing and training jobs from the Kubernetes cluster to Amazon SageMaker’s machine learning-optimized managed service.
-The job parameters, status, logs, and outputs from Amazon SageMaker are still accessible from the Kubeflow Pipelines UI.
+The job parameters, status, and outputs from Amazon SageMaker are still accessible from the Kubeflow Pipelines UI.

 ## Components
 Amazon SageMaker Components for Kubeflow Pipelines offer an alternative to launching compute-intensive jobs in Kubernetes and integrate the orchestration benefits of Kubeflow Pipelines.
 The following Amazon SageMaker components have been created to integrate 6 key Amazon SageMaker features into your ML workflows.
 You can create a Kubeflow Pipeline built entirely using these components, or integrate individual components into your workflow as needed.

-For an end-to-end tutorial using these components, see [Using Amazon SageMaker Components](https://sagemaker.readthedocs.io/en/stable/workflows/kubernetes/using_amazon_sagemaker_components.html).
+For an end-to-end tutorial using these components, see [Using Amazon SageMaker Components](https://docs.aws.amazon.com/sagemaker/latest/dg/kubernetes-sagemaker-components-tutorials.html).

 For more example pipelines, see [Sample AWS SageMaker Kubeflow Pipelines](https://github.com/kubeflow/pipelines/tree/master/samples/contrib/aws-samples).

 There is no additional charge for using Amazon SageMaker Components for Kubeflow Pipelines.
 You incur charges for any Amazon SageMaker resources you use through these components.

+## Versioning
+The version of the AWS SageMaker Components is determined by the docker image tag used in the component specification YAML file.

 ### Training components

 #### Training

 The Training component allows you to submit Amazon SageMaker Training jobs directly from a Kubeflow Pipelines workflow.
-For more information, see [SageMaker Training Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/train).
+For more information, see [SageMaker Training Kubeflow Pipelines component version 1](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/train).

+[SageMaker Training Kubeflow Pipelines component version 2](./TrainingJob/) is in preview.
+Try it out today by following the steps in [this guide](./TrainingJob/README.md) and provide us feedback by opening a Github issue with label `area/components/aws/sagemaker`.

 #### RLEstimator